fbpx

 Norway Weekly Subscribe Banner

-2 thoughts on “Exploring the Nordfjord”
+2 thoughts on “Explore the Nordfjord Region of Norway”

 1. My wife and I were there in August 2017.
 While driving to our home/room for the night outside of Loen ( Thank You Synnove ), we were stopped by bandits.
 They were a “fierce” band of six year old children.
 They blocked that narrow road, in a fashion, with one kid waving a stick off to the side and then politely asked for 5 krone for the 3 plums one of the kids held out to us.
 We gave them 10 K for the plums and left in peace.
 They did not want to take the extra money, but we insisted.
 A very funny and memorable moment!
 Beautiful area and very nice people.
 Everyone we met in the area were very gracious and we wish to thank them for their kindness.